trzy/Supermodel/Docs/README.txt

     ForceFeedback = 1

-There are three DirectInput effects: constant force, self centering, and vibration.
+There are four DirectInput effects: constant force, self centering, friction, and vibration.
 The strength of each can be tuned with the following settings:

     DirectInputConstForceMax = 100
     DirectInputSelfCenterMax = 100